ivan-hc/am-extras/ALL/aarch64-all.md

 ◆ sysctl : Configure kernel parameters at runtime [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ sysctl : Configure kernel parameters at runtime [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ sysctl : Configure kernel parameters at runtime [procps].
 To install it use the --soarpkg flag or the .soarpkg extension.
+◆ sysinfo-collector : collect ram/cpu usage from OS and show it in pretty graphs.
+To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ syslogd : System logging utility [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ syslogd : System logging utility [busybox].
+To install it use the --soarpkg flag or the .soarpkg extension.
+◆ system-info-collector : collect ram/cpu usage from OS and show it in pretty graphs.
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ system_info_collector : collect ram/cpu usage from OS and show it in pretty graphs.
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ systemctl-tui : Simple TUI for interacting with systemd services and their logs.
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ t1dotlessj : Create a dotless-j PostScript Type 1 font [lcdf-typetools].
 To install it use the --soarpkg flag or the .soarpkg extension.